ibm-cloud-docs/watsonxdata/working_with_milvus.md

 Dropping a collection from Milvus is irreversible.
 You cannot recover the deleted data.
 {: attention }

-Run the following Python command to drop a collection.
+Add the following to your `.ipynb` or Python script to drop a collection..

 ```bash
 from pymilvus import utility